John Whyte-Melville-Skeffington, 13th Viscount Massereene

-John Clotworthy Talbot Foster Whyte-Melville-Skeffington, 13th Viscount Massereene and 6th Viscount Ferrard DL (22 October 1914 – 27 December 1992) was a British politician and landowner.
-He was also Baron of Loughneagh (1660, Ireland), 6th Baron Oriel (1790, Ireland), and 6th Baron Oriel (1821, UK), and served as a Deputy Lieutenant for County Antrim.
-He succeeded his father in 1956 and regularly attended the House of Lords.
+John Clotworthy Talbot Foster Whyte-Melville-Skeffington, 13th Viscount Massereene and 6th Viscount Ferrard DL (22 October 1914 – 27 December 1992), was a British politician and landowner.
+He was also Baron Loughneagh (1660, Ireland), 6th Baron Oriel (1790, Ireland), and 6th Baron Oriel (1821, UK), and served as a Deputy Lieutenant for County Antrim.
+Lord Massereene and Ferrard succeeded his father in 1956 and regularly attended the House of Lords.

 Early years

 Educated at Eton College, in 1939 Whyte-Melville-Skeffington married Annabelle Kathleen, daughter of the late Henry D. Lewis, of Combwell Priory, Kent.
-They had one son, the future 14th Viscount and one daughter.
+They had one son, the future 14th Viscount, and one daughter.

 He was a lieutenant in the Black Watch regiment 1933–36, and again in 1939, invalided out in 1940 due to wounds received in action.
 He served in the Small Vessels Pool, Royal Navy, in 1944.
 He was Gold Staff Officer at the Coronation of Queen Elizabeth II in 1953.

 Political activities

-Viscount Masserene and Ferrard was president of Brighton Kemptown Conservative Association, and vice-president and treasurer of the Ashford, Kent, Conservative Division.
+Viscount Massereene and Ferrard was president of Brighton Kemptown Conservative Association, and vice-president and treasurer of the Ashford, Kent, Conservative Division.
 He was a member of the Inter-Parliamentary Union Delegation to Spain in 1960, and commodore of the House of Lords Yacht Club, 1972 – 1985.
 He was joint deputy chairman (1965–1970) and whip of the Conservative Peers Committee (IUP) in the House of Lords 1965–1970.

-Lord Masserene and Ferrard was responsible for introducing to parliament the Deer Act in 1963, the Export of Animals for Research Bill 1968, the Riding Establishments Act 1970, the Valerie Mary Hill and Alan Monk (Marriage Enabling) Bill 1984, and moved debates on Overseas Information Services and other matters.
+Lord Masserene and Ferrard was responsible for introducing to Parliament the Deer Act in 1963, the Export of Animals for Research Bill 1968, the Riding Establishments Act 1970, the Valerie Mary Hill and Alan Monk (Marriage Enabling) Bill 1984, and moved debates on Overseas Information Services and other matters.
 He was Commissioner to the Hunterston Ore Terminal Hearing, Glasgow, 1973.
 In 1976, he was on the parliamentary delegation to Malawi, and the same year served on the Parliamentary Select committee on the Anglian Water Authority Bill.

 He was for over twenty years an active member of the Conservative Monday Club.
 In 1981, he succeeded the 6th Marquess of Salisbury as Club President, a post he held until January 1991, when he stood down.